sws2apps/sws2apps-api/CONTRIBUTING.md

 ## Contribution Prerequisites

 - You have the latest version of [Node](https://nodejs.org) and [Git](https://git-scm.com) installed
-- You are only working on one item at a time.
+- You will be working on one item at a time.
-- If you do not have it yet, fork the repository and clone it locally.
+- If you do not have it yet, fork the repository.
+Clone it if you will work locally.
-- If you already have the repository locally, run `git fetch --all`.
+- If you have already forked and clone the repository, make sure that it is in sync with the upstream repository ([Syncing a fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork)).
-- Make sure that you are on the correct branch depending on what you are suggesting.
-Then do a git rebase to get latest changes from upstream, example `git rebase upstream/main`.
 - Setup the environment variable .env.
 To get the right values, contact one of the developers contributing to this project.
 Alternatively, you can create your own values while you are working.
   ```bash
   GOOGLE_CONFIG_BASE64=firebase-admin-key-encoded-base64-string